hanning1/ER_Labrador/README.md

 ---

 ### How to run the app:
+Before running the app, save the following content in your Hosts file:

+127.0.0.1 uom.eratos

 cd er-labrador\
 npm install &rarr; This will auto install packages needed in dependencies\